-Is your settlement taxable or tax exempt?
+Is your settlement taxable or tax-exempt?
+Settlements and jury verdict awards for emotional distress may be taxable.
+Lost income is taxable if the lawsuit is employment-related such as for unlawful discrimination or involuntary termination.
 What’s in your release?
-Settlements and jury verdict awards for emotional distress may be taxable and lost income is taxable.
-Does your release state that the settlement is only for physical personal injuries and non-economic losses?
 If your release is silent on these issues, the IRS may make the decisions.
 Before taking your case to verdict, be aware that the jury will allocate your award for each type of damage, without consideration of taxes.

 Use this personal injury settlement calculator to see how much you should receive after legal fees from a personal injury settlement.